Rama-Amairy/ai_research_pipeline/README.md

 ## Features

 - **Wikipedia Data Fetching**: Retrieve relevant data using keywords.
-- **Data Transformation**: Structure the retrieved content into pages and summaries.
+- **Data Transformation**: Structure the retrieved content into pages.
 - **Question Answering**: Use AI models (e.g., HuggingFace or OpenRouter-based models) to answer questions based on the structured content.
 - **Flask API**: Serve the pipeline through a RESTful API.